How to Make Your Awards Night, Gala Dinner or Black-Tie Event Feel Like a Big Deal

 Feast, Fizz, and Flow

-And yes, people will always remember if the drinks run dry, so work closely with the venue or caterers to ensure service feels seamless.
+And yes, guests will always remember if the drinks run dry, so work closely with your venue or caterers to ensure hospitality feels seamless.

 Timing Is Everything

 Nothing kills an event like long pauses or awkward gaps.
-Build buffer time between courses, speeches, and awards, but keep things moving.
+Build buffer time into the schedule, but keep things moving.
 Work with your MC or host to ensure the evening feels slick and engaging.

 Little Touches, Big Impact

-And here’s where the live entertainment comes in...
+And this is where the live entertainment comes in...

 From Dinner to Dance Floor

 Think of music as your event’s emotional lighting.
-From the second guests arrive, it sets the mood.
-A Somerset function band offering stripped-back acoustic sets or a Devon party band providing smooth background music can help keep things warm, sophisticated, and inviting, without stealing the spotlight.
+From the second guests arrive, it sets the tone.
+A duo offering stripped-back acoustic sets or a trio providing smooth background music can help keep things warm, sophisticated, and inviting, without stealing the spotlight.

 Score the Big Moments

-For the awards portion, don’t underestimate how much music matters.
+For the awards portion or speeches, don’t underestimate the power of a well-timed soundtrack.
 Walk-on songs, announcement stings, or even improvised saxophone between categories keep the atmosphere buoyant and professional.
-It’s music for award ceremonies that turn polite applause into a true “Oscar-worthy moment”.
+It’s music for award ceremonies that turns polite applause into a true “Oscar-worthy moment”.

 Time to Let Loose

 Once the formalities are over, the festivities can begin.
-A full-function band flips the mood instantly, and this is where the magic happens.
-Whether you hire a Devon party band with a full brass section, or a Cornwall function band with soaring female vocals, you want music that fills the floor and leaves everyone elated as they head home.
+A band flips the mood instantly, and this is where the magic happens.
+Whether you hire a 6-piece ensemble with brass or a 4-piece with soaring female vocals, you want music that fills the floor and leaves everyone elated as they head home.

-All FPM bands provide DJ sets between their live sets, meaning the dance floor never goes quiet.
+💡 Pro tip: Look for a band that includes a complimentary DJ set between live sets, so the dance floor never goes quiet.

 Perfect Musical Match

-Not every event calls for an eight-piece spectacle.
-Sometimes a trio or an acoustic setup is all you need.
-That’s why we offer bands that adapt to your space, budget, and the atmosphere you want to create.
-From background music for functions to full-scale party bands, you’ll always get the same professionalism and quality.
+Not every event calls for an eight-piece spectacle - sometimes a trio or an acoustic setup is all you need.
+The best musicians adapt to your space, budget, and the atmosphere you want to create.
+From background music for functions to full-scale party bands, the key is to find professionals who deliver consistency and quality each and every time.

 Whether you’re looking for music for dinner parties, atmospheric acoustic tunes for functions, or an unforgettable band that’ll get your guests dancing long after the final award, we’ve got you covered.

-From luxurious hotels in South Devon to striking venues in Bristol's city centre, FPM Music Management has delivered exceptional awards night music to clients across the South West.
+From luxurious hotels in South Devon to striking venues in Bristol’s city centre, FPM Music Management has delivered exceptional live music to clients across the South West.

-Let’s make your next event feel like a really big deal.
+Let’s make your next occasion feel like a really big deal - contact us today.

-FAQs: Your Awards Night or Gala Dinner Questions, Answered
+FAQs: Your Awards Night, Black-Tie & Gala Dinner Guide

-We recommend starting with background music during guest arrival and dinner, then ramping things up after the awards ceremony.
-Based on our experience, having the live sets from 9:00–10:00 pm and again from 10:30–11:30 pm works best, keeping the evening's flow natural and giving guests something fresh to enjoy at every stage.
+We recommend starting with background music during guest arrival and dinner, then ramping things up after the formalities.
+Based on our experience, having the live sets from 9:00-10:00 pm and again from 10:30-11:30 pm works brilliantly, keeping the evening’s flow natural and giving guests something fresh to enjoy at every stage.

-How far in advance should you book music for an awards night or gala dinner?
+How far in advance should I book the band?

 Here’s a question we get a lot, and the short answer - as early as possible.
-The most in-demand South West function bands often get snapped up twelve to eighteen months ahead of time, especially during peak season.
-Even if you’re still finalising the venue, pencilling in entertainment early means one less thing to worry about.
+The most in-demand bands often get snapped up twelve to eighteen months ahead of time, especially during peak season.
+Even if you’re still finalising the venue, pencilling in the entertainment early means one less thing to worry about.

 How do I make sure the event runs smoothly?

 Careful planning is key.
-Build in buffer time between courses, speeches, and awards to prevent things from overrunning, and coordinate closely with your MC, band, and caterers so everyone's on the same page.
+Build in buffer time between courses, speeches, and awards to prevent things from overrunning, and coordinate closely with your suppliers so everyone’s on the same page.
 The smoother the flow, the more polished the evening will feel.

-Do I need to provide food and drinks for the band?
+Do I need to provide food and drink for the musicians?

 It’s always a good idea.
-A well-fed band means performance levels stay high, especially for long evenings with multiple sets.
-Most venues in the South West are used to accommodating performers.
+A well-fed band performs at their best, especially during long evenings with multiple sets.
+Most venues in the UK are used to accommodating performers.

 How do I choose the right-sized band for my event?

 It depends on your budget, venue size, and the atmosphere you want to create.
-A trio or quartet works beautifully for elegant background music, while a six- to eight-piece band with brass would be perfect for a big after-party.
+A trio or quartet works beautifully for elegant background music, while a six- to eight-piece band with brass is perfect for a big after-party.

 Can a band customise their set for an awards ceremony?